Title Loan Laws And Disclosures For Each State

 Utah

-In 2004, the state legislature passed House Bill 189, which fully regulated title loan companies in the state of Utah.
+Utah allows car title loans, and as of 2026, there are no limits or caps on loan amounts, repayment terms, or interest rates.
+In 2004, the state legislature passed House Bill 189, which fully regulated title loan companies in Utah.
 The title lender must register with the state and post the interest or fees charged in connection with a loan, in accordance with the Truth in Lending requirements.

-Only one loan can be provided up to the fair market value of a vehicle at a time.
-The loan may be renewed, and the interest rate or costs aren’t capped.
+Only one loan can be provided per vehicle, up to its fair market value.
+The loan may be renewed, and there is no statutory interest rate cap for title loans.

 Vermont